-This is another fun game that requires a lot of space.
+This is another fun birthday party game that requires a lot of space.
 A pony jumping course needs to be set up.
 Pots, bamboo sticks, and planks can be used to create the course.
 Each child is then handed a number and they have to run through the course pretending to be ponies.

 Once they’re racing against each other, throw in some commentary and take the fun to the next level!

-All the children are supposed to be lined up on one side of the room.
+Escape the monster is one of the interesting birthday party games for kids.
+Where all the children are supposed to be lined up on one side of the room.
 Then, one or two other children will be made to pretend monsters in the middle of a forest.

 The children then have to run across the forest without getting caught by the monster.
 If the monster manages to catch them, they become monsters as well.